hunter-college-ossd-spr19/HasanAbdullah31-weekly/about.md

 - Favourite Music: Mostly electronic (I love Avicii, Gryffin, Illenium, ODESZA, Zedd, etc.)
 - Favourite Programming Language: C++
 - Favourite Text Editor: Emacs (which is better than vi)
+- Spaces or tabs?
+Spaces (I'm not uncivilized)
+- Milk or cereal first?
+Milk (don't flame me)

 Yes, I spell it as "favourite", the superior way to spell it.